 Chain 67 (or any ODD number if you’d like to adjust the size) with cream (Moonlight).

 Row 1: Work “1 SC, CH 1, 1 SC” in the third chain from the hook. *Skip one chain.
 Work “SC, CH 1, SC” in the next chain.
-Repeat from * across the row.
+Repeat from * across the row until 2 chains remain.
+Skip one chain, SC into the final chain.
 CH 2 and turn.

 Row 2: Work “1 SC, CH 1, 1 SC” into the first chain space that is in between the first set of SC, CH, SC of the row below. *Skip 2 stitches, work “1 SC, CH 1, 1 SC,” into the next ch space.
 Repeat from * across the row.
 Work 1 SC into the top of the turning chain, CH 2 and turn.